DDDmath/CopperLP/README.md

 ## Notes

-The scripts generate synthetic experimental instances.
+The experimental scripts generate synthetic experimental instances.
 Running times may vary depending on the processor, available memory, SageMath version, lattice-reduction backend, and Gröbner-basis implementation.

 Version information is recorded in the `RELEASE` file.